Samir-Rashid/Samir-Rashid.github.io/_posts/2025-03-07-linux-spelunking.md

 [Requesting program interpreter: /nix/store/nqb2ns2d1lahnd5ncwmn6k84qfd7vx2k-glibc-2.40-36/lib/ld-linux-x86-64.so.2]
 ```

+> Aside: What is the loader doing to reach the start of the program?
+>
+> "Copies" code and data from an executable file on disk into memory.
+The loader starts execution of the program at the entrypoint specified in the ELF header.
+> The address of the first instruction is usually the start of `.text`, which contains a `_start` symbol that runs some CPU specific assembly.
+This architecture-specific assembly sets up memory and any bookkeeping that need to be done before starting `main()` by calling `__libc_start_main` [^5].

 If you have seen `bash` or `python` scripts, this is similar to the `#!` shebang placed at the start of a file.
 This file path leads to a loader program which does the work of loading our libraries.